What Are the Most Successful SaaS Pricing Models and What You May Be Doing Wrong

-Thinking about these questions will give you the chance to clearly understand the value of your SaaS, which will make it easier for you to think about pricing tiers and bundles.
-Now, here we present the most successful SaaS pricing models:
+Thinking about these questions will give you the chance to clearly understand the value of your SaaS.
+That, in its turn, will make it easier for you to think about pricing tiers and bundles.
+SaaS subscription pricing models (on a monthly or annual basis) are the most popular ones in this industry.
+And this popularity is maybe the biggest thing SaaS businesses have in common.
+But if we go deeper, we will discover more and more differences and details.
+Now, here we present the most successful pricing models for SaaS.
+You will also find real-life SaaS pricing examples and learn everything necessary about software as a service pricing mistakes.

 1. Per User Pricing

-This is a popular SaaS pricing model, where you have users pay different amounts based on the number of individuals using the software.
+This is one of the popular SaaS pricing models, where you have users pay different amounts based on the number of individuals using the software.
 However, according to Patrick Campbell from Price Intelligently, this common pricing model may hurt some SaaS companies, especially if you are working with client companies where there may be multiple individual users.
 The reason is that when you implement per user pricing, you are cutting down on the number of people within a company who will use and love your software.
 Moreover, such a pricing model limits the potential number of users, which is not good for the health of your SaaS company’s profits.
 Sometimes, this pricing model can work for SaaS companies, but in many cases you need to implement a value-based approach.
+In the pricing models of SaaS companies, the number of users usually is not the only factor that differentiates free and paid plans.
+For example, in case of Pure Chat, a live chat software, the Free plan is limited to 3 users/operators, while the Growth plan is available for 4 and the Pro plan for 10 users.

 2. Tiered User Pricing

 The mechanism of this strategy is somewhat related to per user pricing.
 In the case of tiered user pricing, the number of permitted users increases in bands rather than single digits.
 For example, a SaaS product may cost one price for up to 5 users, another price for up to 10 users and so on.
+Bitrix 24 who provides tools for communications, tasks and projects and CRM, offers 4 pricing plans where user limit is different for different pricing strategies.
+In the CRM + plan the maximum number of users is 6, in the standard plan 50 and in the professional plan unlimited.
 Besides the main disadvantages mentioned in the per user pricing model, tiered user pricing also has several potential drawbacks.
 For example, this model does not represent value for clients like solopreneurs, who may only need base features but not additional features.
 If you are offering tiers, make sure to think about the number of options you offer and the method in which you display them, as this can affect your revenue.

 4. “Pay as You Go”

 In the “Pay as You Go” SaaS pricing model, the customers are charged based on their usage of the service.
 A prime example of this pricing model is Amazon Cloud Server.
-The advantage of this model is that, for example, small companies (or companies with fluctuating service usage) won’t need to pay huge amounts of money if they are using only several features of the software.
+The advantage of this model is that, for example, small companies (or companies with fluctuating service usage) won’t need to pay huge amounts of money if they are using only several features.
 However, the disadvantage for clients is that it is impossible for them to know for sure what their resource usage will be, which makes it difficult for them to calculate their costs in advance.
+We know how to sell your SaaS.
+Since we were talking about pay-as-you-go model, let’s focus on something called SaaS billing models.
+Almost always it is used interchangeably with SaaS pricing models.
+The thing is – billing model is more about how frequently you charge your customers, pricing model is more about based on what value metric you do so.
+You users can pay you monthly, quarterly, annually – that depends on your billing model.
+Pricing model is a broader term, pointing out to how to price software as a service as a whole.
+Yo u can learn more about monthly/annual SaaS subscription model from our another article.

 5. Feature Based Pricing